Minecraft – Pocket Edition Review

 Worth grabbing if you can't fulfill that creative itch or you'd like to gamble on updates adding deeper gameplay content.

-Pocket Edition includes randomly generated worlds, multiplayer over a local Wi-Fi network, and Survival and Creative modes.
-You can craft and create with your friends anywhere in the world so long as you have hands spare and battery to burn.
+Pocket Edition includes Survival and Creative modes, multiplayer over a local Wi-Fi network, and randomly generated worlds.
+You can craft, create and breed anywhere in the world so long as you have hands spare and battery to burn.

 Since the first release of Minecraft – Pocket Edition, we’ve added heaps of new features and made massive improvements to the way things look.
 There’s never been a better time to enjoy Minecraft on the move.